 We plan to establish a new manufacturing facility at D-3/26/3, Dahej III, Industrial Estate, Dahej-392 130, Vagra, Bharuch, Gujarat (the "Proposed Facility").
 This strategic initiative aligns with our goal to enhance production efficiency and capitalize on economies of scale.
-Currently, a significant portion of our operational revenue is derived from job work, which accounted for 80.00%, 83.02%, and 54.80% of our total revenue for the financial years 2024, 2023, and 2022, respectively.
+Currently, a significant portion of our operational revenue is derived from job work, which accounted for 91.87%, 80.00%, 83.02%, and 54.80% of our total revenue for the period ended December 31, 2024 and for the financial years 2024, 2023, and 2022, respectively.
 We currently source these manufactured products through job work from our group company, Chinmay Chemicals Private Limited.
 By transitioning to in-house manufacturing, we expect to achieve cost savings and expand our production capacity, thereby strengthening the company's long-term financial performance.
+We expect to have no reliance on Chinmay for job work once operations are fully functional in 2027.